David Cobb (slave trader)

 David Cobb (b. between 1776 and 1794 – d.
 September 17, 1826) was an early 19th-century American slave trader and tobacco merchant who worked in Lexington and lived in central Kentucky.
-He was killed, along with Edward Stone, Howard Stone and two others, in the 1826 Ohio River slave revolt, by slaves they were transporting south for resale.
+He was killed, along with Edward Stone, Howard Stone and two others, in the 1826 Ohio River slave rebellion, by slaves they were transporting south for resale.
 According to Benjamin Lundy's Genius of Universal Emancipation the slaves had "been brought it is said from Maryland."

 Biography

 The Alabama Department of Archives and History holds two bills of sale for people trafficked by Cobb: Cobb sold Primas and Mille in 1807 (or 1801), and bought Claiborn in Huntsville, Alabama Territory, in 1818.

 There was a letter waiting for Cobb at the Lexington, Kentucky post office in January 1816.
 Cobb and Nancy Dudgeon were married in Green County, Kentucky on August 15, 1816.
 Cobb was enumerated in the 1820 U.S. census as a resident of Lexington, Fayette County, Kentucky, as a free white man aged 26 to 44, along with a woman in the same age cohort and a free white male between 10 and 15 years old.
 In 1823, David Cobb, Daniel Bradford, and James Kelly were tenants of a building located on the north west corner of Short and Upper streets in Lexington, Kentucky.
 The same year there was a planned court sale of a property on Upper street that had been used as a "tobacco factory" by David Cobb.

 Cobb was based in Lexington at the time of his death in 1826, and in spring of that year had been tenant of a brick house with a lot located on Constitution Street.
 Cobb's estate, as inventoried in March and April 1827 in Green County, Kentucky, included a cow and a steer, two sows and pigs, four chairs, one trunk, one table, one yearling, 550 lbs of tobacco, and one hogshead of tobacco neat.
 Cobb's son Benjamin died in the 1833 cholera outbreak in Lexington.